Platform policies

 Payment Integrity & Anti-Bribery

 Verification on X-PEN ID is not for sale.
-The official channels, the consequences for bribery, and what to do if someone asks you for money.
+Learn the official payment channels, the rules against bribery, and what to do if someone asks for money.

 1 Why this policy exists

 An identity and verification system is only as strong as its integrity.
-The moment verification can be bought through bribes, off-channel payments, or insider favours — to anyone, by anyone — the entire X-PEN ID record loses its meaning for every contributor on the platform.
+The moment verification can be bought through bribes, off-channel payments, private favours, or insider promises, the entire X-PEN ID record loses meaning for every contributor on the platform.

-This policy is short and direct.
-It sets out exactly what XRC will and will not do around money, the only places XRC accepts payment, what to do if approached for a bribe, and the strict consequences for anyone — contributor, verifier, or impersonator — who tries to corrupt the system.
+This policy explains what XRC will and will not do around money, the only places where XRC accepts payment, what verified contributors must never request, what to do if someone asks for money, and the consequences for anyone who tries to corrupt the verification system.

 2 The core promise